mvdssel/relisten/README.md

 NodeJS version:

-    $ node app/js/nodeApp.js
+    $ npm start

 Information
 -----------
+### Browser version
-The browser version is packaged using Browserify.
-Here you can choose the dates easily.
+The browser version is packaged using [http://browserify.org](Browserify).
+Here the dates can be chosen using a simple date picker.

+This version however has some XSS issues.

+### NodeJS version
-In the NodeJS version, the dates are hard-coded.
-See `app/js/nodeApp.js` for more information.
+In the NodeJS version, the start and end dates are hard-coded.
+See `app/js/nodeApp.js` for information and customization.